The Best Tennessee Auto Insurance Company

 Tennessee Auto Insurance Reviews

-Because discounts can vary between states, State Farm offers a web page of discounts that are specific to Tennessee auto owners — the company ties with Geico for having the largest number of discounts.
+Because discounts can vary between states, State Farm offers a web page of discounts that are specific to Tennessee auto owners — the company has more discounts than any of our other picks.

 One of those discounts is called “Drive Safe and Save,” and it’s worth exploring.
 You save five percent just by signing up.
 Then, the company uses your OnStar capability or, if you don’t have it, a small beacon device, to determine in real time how safe your driving is — the more you stick to speed limits and drive safely, the higher your discount is, up to a whopping 45 percent.
 That could bring your premium down to a far more reasonable rate than the one we got.